A 5.9 magnitude earthquake hit eastern Afghanistan at about 1:24 a.m. local time on June 22.

 At least five people were killed and 11 injured in a 4.3 magnitude aftershock on Friday, June 24.

 Search and rescue efforts were hampered by rain, landslides and the inaccessible nature of many hillside villages in the affected areas.
-Many of the villages are remote farming communities, so rescue efforts need to be carried out by air.
+Many of the villages were remote farming communities, so rescue efforts needed to be carried out by air.

 Loss of housing and shelter

-In the areas that have been accessed so far, as many as 1,900 homes have been destroyed including 1,028 in Giyan, 450 in Barmal and 416 in Spera.
-Many homes had large families of seven or more people, so the number of people affected is significant.
-This is well over half of Giyan’s housing stock.
+As many as 1,900 homes were destroyed including 1,028 in Giyan, 450 in Barmal and 416 in Spera.
+Many homes had large families of seven or more people, so the number of people affected was significant.
+This was well over half of Giyan’s housing stock.

-As many as 10,000 more homes have been damaged extensively and risk imminent collapse.
-Many of the homes were comprised of mud bricks, making them very susceptible to damage and destruction.
-Ongoing assessments of the conditions of the housing are continuing.
+Almost all of the homes assessed (93%/10,331 homes) had complete or partial damage in Paktika and Khost provinces.
+Many were damaged extensively and risked imminent collapse.
+Most of the homes were comprised of mud bricks, making them very susceptible to damage and destruction.

-Given the high number of injuries and the weak, under-resourced pre-existing medical infrastructure, health care support from external partners will be critical.
-The World Health Organization and others are already on the ground providing equipment, medical supplies and staff support.
+Given the high number of injuries and the weak, under-resourced pre-existing medical infrastructure, health care support from external partners was critical.
+The World Health Organization and others were on the ground quickly providing equipment, medical supplies and staff support.
+At least 18% of impacted villages reported that the earthquake had damaged health care clinics.

 Immediate needs identified by the UN include protection, emergency shelter, food assistance and non-food items, emergency health care, agricultural support, and Water, Sanitation and Hygiene (WASH) support.